WyWyGuy/tampermonkey-auto-a11y-tools-script/README.md

 # H5PLanguageSelector.user.js

 This script allows you to choose the language when editing an H5P quickly.
 Simply select the text you'd like to edit, then type Ctrl + q or click the language dropdown menu.
-It will select the language defined in the code near the top.
+A command in the Tampermonkey menu allows you to choose the language.

 # DownloadSLASpreadsheets.user.js